 There's Nothing Like a Really Good Book

 Regardless of the technological advancements made in the realm of reading for leisure, real book lovers will always cherish the experience gained from reading a real, hard copy book.
 Handling a book is as much a part of the experience as reading it.

 Since the dawn of the original Kindle Reader, the way people read their favorite books has changed tremendously across generations.
 Carrying a hundred books and having a choice of what one will read has been compacted into a light and lean device that could fit in a handbag or large pocket of a coat.

 But still, for those readers who actually develop relationships with each book they read, one at a time, carrying around a portable library just doesn't feel authentic.
 It almost seems sacrilegious to the art of literature and literary engagement.

-No matter how convenient technology makes it for the avid reader to have his favorite book at his fingertips, a bound book, made of cloth, trees, and ink will forever be the first choice for the book lover.
+No matter how convenient technology makes it for the avid reader to have his favorite book at his fingertips, a bound book, made of cloth, trees, and ink will forever be the first choice for the avid reader and book lover.